You might think it an obvious question. Doesn’t everyone want to change the world?

 There would be cleaner water for more, food for all, hope, human rights and values of tolerance etc.

-And it is expected that change would be clearly achievable in a matter of decades as we don’t really have a hundred years to save the rainforest, the flora and fauna, the climate, our civilisation.
+And it is expected that change would be clearly achievable in a matter of decades as we don’t really have a hundred years to save the rainforest, the flora, and fauna, the climate, our civilization.

 The truth is, the world is as bad as or even worse than ever.
-Wars are more numerous and devastating than ever, social order, human rights and justice are diminishing.
-Poverty, suffering and the addiction of wealth accumulation are the dominant features of our civilisation.
+Wars are more numerous and devastating than ever, social order, human rights, and justice are diminishing.
+Poverty, suffering and the addiction to wealth accumulation are the dominant features of our civilization.
 We as a species are charging blindly towards our own demise and taking many of the plants and animals with us.